Tenodru/Partyception/README.md

 ## Contributions and Breakdown - Victor

-My contributions to the game client side of Partyception can be broken down to three sections.
+My contributions to the game client side of Partyception can be broken down to four sections.

 ### Main Menu (Creating and joining lobbies)